 Also Read: What are USB Headers?

-In addition to that the video output ports and their version also determines the quality and in turn, the price of the motherboard.
+In addition, the video output ports and their version also determine the quality and, in turn, the price of the motherboard.

 10. Looks and Design